open-telemetry/opentelemetry-js-contrib/examples/fastify/README.md

    $ npm run docker:start
    ```

-Note: If you are happen to run the example on a Apple Silicon system, you might
+Note: If you are running the example on an Apple Silicon system, you might
-get an error similar to `no matching manifest for Linux/arm64/v8 in the manifest list entries`
+get an error similar to `no matching manifest for Linux/arm64/v8 in the manifest list entries`.
-in that case you can resolve this error by adding `platform: linux/amd64` to each service in `docker/docker-compose.yaml`.
+In that case you can resolve this error by adding `platform: linux/amd64` to each service in `docker/docker-compose.yaml`.

 ### Server